-Prerequisite: This option is available only if output to a digital press with a coating unit is set up (using a PagePrint or ImposedPrint sequence), e.g. Heidelberg Versafire CV.
+Prerequisite: This option is available only if output to a digital press with a coating unit is set up (using a PagePrint or ImposedPrint sequence), e.g. Heidelberg Versafire CV/EV.

 This option lets you apply varnish to the whole surface, on the front and/or back of the set paper grade.
+If different paper grades are used for the cover and the body, this option lets you set that varnish will be applied to the whole surface separately for each of these paper grades.